queelius/digistar/docs/nuclear-big-atom-physics.md

 ## Fission and Fusion in Big Atom Simulations

-In our big atom simulation, we introduce splitting (fission) and mergning (fusion) processes to model large-scale nuclear-like interactions.
+In our big atom simulation, we introduce splitting (fission) and mergning (fusion) processes to model large-scale nuclear-like physics.
 These processes involve the splitting and merging of big atoms, resulting in changes to mass, velocity, and energy dynamics.
 We ensure that the principles of conservation of mass, energy, and momentum are maintained throughout these events.
 Additionally, the energy lost during fission and fusion is tracked by incorporating it into the internal temperatures of the Big Atoms,